AvishkarMahajan/MetaCoqAnimation/README.md

 # MetaCoqAnimation
-Project trying to implement and verify an animation algorithm for the Wasm Semantics in MetaCoq
+Project to implement and verify an animation algorithm for the Wasm Semantics in MetaCoq